dzonerzy/dzonerzy.github.io/index.md

 # [](#header-1)Whoami

-My name is Daniele Linguaglossa '93 born in Catania, i'm a security researcher @ consulthink S.p.A.
+My name is Daniele Linguaglossa '93 born in Catania, I'm currently working as security researcher @ consulthink S.p.A.